CNA-Tech/PKS-Ninja/Courses/PksTheHardWay-PH7885/readme.md

 You will need access to a Ninja Lab Environment to complete this course.
 If you have not yet setup lab access, please see the [Getting Access to a PKS Ninja Lab Environment](../GetLabAccess-LA8528/readme.md) for further instructions

-Note: NinjaLab v10 templates are also available with PKS 1.2.
-IF you would like to use a v10 template, please switch to the v10 branch of the PKS-Ninja Repo.
-If you use the PKS Ninja v10 template, you must install the v10 template patch before proceeding.
+Note: NinjaLab v11 templates are also available with PKS 1.3.
+IF you would like to use a v11 template, please switch to the master branch of the PKS-Ninja Repo.

 ## Instructions